buroa/qbtools/README.md

 ## Requirements

-* Any usable Linux distribution since binary builds are built with musl and fully static starting from 0.4.0
+* Any usable Linux distribution (binary builds are built with musl and fully static starting from 0.4.0)
-* git (for self-upgrading)
-* ca-certificates (for self-upgrading and connecting to https)
+* ca-certificates (for connecting to https)

 ## Installation